 But despite enormous efforts on those, there are other factors like market competition and availability of products, ease in shipping, etc., most of the visitors tend to leave your site without buying anything.

 So, what can be done about this?

 a) Optimize Product Pages for Intent Specific Keywords

 If your question about intent specific keywords, these simply mean the words or phrases that determine the intention of the user.
 It can be informational, purchase, product search or something different.
 Whether user is looking to check the specification of a specific product or the user is actually willing to purchase the product.

 Let’s take a look into an example.
 A visitor lands on your site through “how to change iphone screen”.
 This user is in the information collection phase of buyers behavior.
 Customer journey analysis is important.
-He is unlikely to purchase your site.
+He is unlikely to purchase from your site.
 But if you link a page there to sell your service to another page like “cheapest iPhone screen change service”, the visitor is likely to visit that page and purchase the service.
 Obviously there are other parameters like the one mentioned earlier but optimizing your site for intent specific keywords will help you get back the lost sales.

 b) Use Offers and Discounts